WVURAIL/dspira/labs/06/README.md

 # A Radio Telescope

-That's been a lot of Digital Signal Processing so let us just go ahead and build radio telecope already!
+That's been a lot of Digital Signal Processing so let us just go ahead and build our radio telecope already!

 <!-- TOC -->